icopy-site/awesome/docs/awesome/awesome-data-engineering.md

 * [Oozie](https://oozie.apache.org/) Oozie is a workflow scheduler system to manage Apache Hadoop jobs
 * [Pinball](https://github.com/pinterest/pinball) DAG based workflow manager.
 Job flows are defined programmaticaly in Python.
 Support output passing between jobs.
 * [Dagster](https://github.com/dagster-io/dagster) Dagster is an open-source Python library for building data applications.
+* [Kedro](https://kedro.readthedocs.io/en/latest/) Kedro is a framework that makes it easy to build robust and scalable data pipelines by providing uniform project templates, data abstraction, configuration and pipeline assembly.
 * [Dataform](https://dataform.co/) is an open-source framework and web based IDE to manage datasets and their dependencies.
 SQLX extends your existing SQL warehouse dialect to add features that support dependency management, testing, documentation and more.
 * [Census](https://getcensus.com/) is a reverse-ETL  tool that let you sync data from your cloud data warehouse to SaaS applications like Salesforce, Marketo, HubSpot, Zendesk, etc. No engineering favors required—just SQL.
 * [dbt](https://getdbt.com/) is a command line tool that enables data analysts and engineers to transform data in their warehouses more effectively.